Zytronium/atlas-web-development/html_head/README.md

 to make it look good, as I am a perfectionist.

 ### Tasks checklist:
+[//]: # ("‎" comes before every number because otherwise the numbers will be formatted like "i, ii, iii, iv, etc." instead of "1, 2, 3, 4, etc.")
 - [X] ‎0.
 ReadMe
 - [X] ‎1.
 DocType and Language
 - [X] ‎2.
 Title